rancilio-pid/clevercoffee/README.md

 1. If you need help or have questions, just send me the logs in the [rancilio-pid chat](https://chat.rancilio-pid.de/).

 # How to use a simple LED as brewReady signal
-- The easiest way is to use arduino GPIO15.
+- The easiest way is to use the un-used arduino GPIO16 (D0).
+In this case it is advised to add a small resistor between the LED and voltage/ground.
+- Another possibility is to use arduino GPIO15.
 For this to work you have to connect a resistor (R3) and in parallel another resistor (R7) with the led (LED2) in series.
 This has to be connected between GPIO Pin 15 and GROUND as seen in [Schematic](https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html (R3, R7, LED2).
 - Required configuration in config.h:
   - #define BREW_READY_LED 1
   - #define BREW_READY_DETECTION 0.2  # or any other value
+  - #define pinLed 15  # or 16
   - <p align="center">
     <img src="https://github.com/medlor/ranciliopid/blob/master/pictures/hardware-led/rancilio-brewReadyLed.jpg" height="300">
     </p>